GulfamKhan001/Reels-Clone/README.md

 This app is created using combination of class and function components.

-* Project depects the Instagram Reels, Built using NextJS .
+* The project depicts the Instagram Reels, Built using NextJS.
-* Firebase has been used for the backend purposes i.e Storage, Authenticate.
+* Firebase has been used for backend purposes i.e Storage, Authenticate.
-* Firestore has been used for storing user data.
-Login credential is checked using Authenticate of Firebase.
+* Firestore database have been used for storing user data.
+The login credential is checked using Authenticate of Firebase.

 ### Features